How is Zeffy free?

 • Coming up with exclusive memberships motivates your donors to stay involved with all your fundraising activities.

-• Segmenting your donor base and retain those who give more.
+• Leaning on donor segments to retain those who give more.
 Offer some special perks to donors, such as free parking at events, branded merchandise, or exclusive gift cards.

 • Sharing accurate numbers and cases of how their donations are being used and the impact they're creating.